Goblok0/DataVisualisationProject/code/pre_update/README.md

-This folder contains the scripts before the creator tried to implement the update function
+This folder contains the script versions before the creator tried to implement the update function in question